ryansheehy0/Cheat_Sheets/javascript.md

         - Includes true or false
         - Something is false if it has the values of 0, -0, On, "", null, undefined, NaN, or false.
         - Often start with the words is, has, or should.
+        - To convert regular values to boolean you can use `!!value`
     - string
     - number
         - Includes ints, floats, NaN, and Infinity